-Test Results

-NEXT test fails for one or more pairs

-Possible Solutions

-Compare test results to actual expected values to confirm misconformance.
+Test Results Possible Solutions NEXT test fails for one or more pairs Compare test results to actual expected values to confirm misconformance.
 Start at tester end and check that all cable is minimum required grade.

-Check termination hardware to make sure all hardware is at least the minimum grade expected.
-For example, if testing for Category 3, you could use Category 3, 4, or 5 components.
+Test Results Possible Solutions NEXT test fails Check termination hardware to make sure all hardware for one or more is at least the minimum grade expected.
+For example, pairs (continued) if testing for Category 3, you could use Category 3, 4, or 5 components.
 If testing to Category 5, you can only use Category 5 components.
 Check that termination points meet installation standards.
 Reference the specification you are using.
 Re-terminate all connections as necessary.
 Run Wire Map to check for split pairs.
 Follow procedure for "Split Pair" in Wire Map section.

-Test Results Possible Solutions NEXT test fails in one direction but not in the other Check the terminations closest to where the faulty readings were detected.
-Follow procedure for "NEXT test fails for one or more pairs" to locate fault.
-NEXT test indicates a split pair Follow procedure for "Split Pair" in WIRE MAP section.
-NEXT test fails intermittently Check actual results against expected results.
-Values may be borderline.
+NEXT test fails in Check the terminations closest to where the faulty one direction but readings were detected.
+Follow procedure for "NEXT not in the other test fails for one or more pairs" to locate fault.
+NEXT test indicates Follow procedure for "Split Pair" in WIRE MAP section. a split pair NEXT test fails Check actual results against expected results.
+Values intermittently may be borderline.
 Simply reterminating a connection could correct the problem.
 Follow procedure for "NEXT test fails for one or more pairs" to locate fault.
-NEXT passes on segment from hub to work-area wall plate, but the work- Patch cable may not be a twisted-pair cable.
-A common mistake is to use untwisted telephone wire for data applications. station has problems when connected with its patch cord Patch cable could be wired incorrectly.
-Check twisted pairs per the EIA/TIA pairing.
-Check patch cable and rewire or replace as necessary.
+NEXT passes on Patch cable may not be a twisted-pair cable.
+A common segment from hub mistake is to use untwisted telephone wire for data to work-area wall applications. plate, but the work- station has problems Patch cable could be wired incorrectly.
+Check twisted when connected with pairs per the EIA/TIA pairing.
+Check patch cable and its patch cord rewire or replace as necessary.
 Two pairs of the cable may be in use for data and the other two pairs may be in use for voice.